lcc2207/scalr-cli-import/README.md

 #### copy the instance file over
-copy the vmware-instances.json to instance.json
+- copy the vmware-instances.json to instance.json
+- Make sure to update the contents of the file to match your environment

 #### Update line below in the "import.sh" script
 * export farmRoleId=xxxx